-The school works closely with an outside provider called iVet.
+Penola Catholic College works closely with an outside provider called iVet.
 Together we deliver 16 modules over the two years.
 These modules are theory based combined with practical lessons to reinforce the concepts that are covered in class.

 The course will provide four units on the VCE Certificate and will be used in calculating the ATAR for tertiary selection.